 Large Tires Welcome

 Omni was not only designed to accept wide wheels and tires, it's aerodynamically matched for them.
-We designed the bike to be fastest with FLO's latest wide rims, mated with Continental GP4000S II tires, using a 23c tire up front, and a 25c in back.
-That's the fastest tire combination, and the one we stock with our complete build.
-But you can use even larger tires, depending on tire and rim models.
+We designed the bike to be fastest with 23c or 25c tires, front and rear.
 This gives the athlete to run lower pressures for greater comfort while keeping rolling resistance to a minimum.

 ISO Tested, Trainer Friendly